JoonHyoungLee-Seoul/JoonHyoungLee-Seoul.github.io/_posts/2025-09-11-what-is-container.md

 ---
 layout: single
-title: "1.2 What is a Container?"
+title: "[Docker] 1.2 What is a Container?"
 date: 2025-09-11
 categories: Docker
 Typora-root-url: ../